Poor Safety Reporting Cultures Invite Opportunities for Loss

 Keeping Safety Reporting System Simple

 Inexperienced safety managers frequently over-architect their SMS' safety reporting systems.
-They mean well, but they don't consider the affect the safety reporting system has on safety culture.
+They mean well, but they don't consider the effect the safety reporting system has on safety culture.

 Safety managers are over-achievers.
 Many don't realize that "less" often equates to "more."
 Due to this driving force to succeed, safety managers seldom streamline their hazard identification and safety reporting process.